The Solent Way and the River Swanick with sea views, marinas and mudflats

 - On the other side of the river (after a 5 minute ride), take care when walking up the damp, seaweed covered concrete jetty, as it can be slippery.
 At the top of the jetty, with a Ferry Shelter on your right (also painted shocking pink), turn left and follow the riverside causeway, heading north, through mudflats, ignoring all ways off, for some three kilometres.
 On a sunny summer's day this leg with the wide River Hamble over to your left is a delight.

 - In 3 kilometres you go through a pair of open wooden fieldgates (or if closed, take the narrow footpath to their left).
 You have a Donkey Sanctuary over to your right, a popular visitor attraction.
 In 100 metres turn left over a 5 plank footbridge with metal handrails, and turn right.
 In 60 metres, with the south entrance to Universal Marina on your left, turn right on a surfaced path, and in 70 metres you enter the Universal Marina and Boatyard complex.
 Follow the pedestrian signs painted on the ground through the Boatyard complex.
 If you wish to take lunch at Bistro 8 Bar and Restaurant, turn right on entering the complex, to find the restaurant ahead in 30 metres.
-Otherwise, having past the Marina Office on your immediate left, you drop down to a gravel path where you turn right, and in 70 metres you go through a wooden kissing gate, to keep ahead on the gravel path, your direction 50°.
+Alternatively, follow the footsteps on the path to come to Mermaids at Universal Cafe which shares a building with the Marina Office.
+Go past this office on your left to drop down to a gravel path where you turn right , and in 70 metres you go through a wooden kissing gate, to keep ahead on the gravel path, your direction 50°.